nate-brown-dev/data-structures-and-algorithms/stack-and-queue/README.md

 #### Write tests to prove the following functionality

-Can accept donated animal and push to appropriate stack Can accept preference input for adoption and return animal of correct species Can return NULL if no preference
+Can return true if brackets match
-Can return error if no animals of preferred type available
+Can return false if brackets don't match

-stretch goal: can return oldest animal if no preference specified
+Can return false if there are lone unmatched brackets